neil323423/waves/README.md

 You **cannot** deploy Waves on any static hosting services.

 ## Connecting Waves to Your Domain or Subdomain:
-> [!IMPORTANT]
-> This is temporarily unavailable due to issues with our VPS provider.
-We’re working on resolving the problem as soon as possible.

 1. Log in to your domain or subdomain provider’s control panel.
 2. Select the domain or subdomain you'd like to configure.